Conflux-Chain/CIPs/CIPs/cip-11.md

 ## Backwards Compatibility
 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
-We will use message versioning to address the backwards compatibility.
+We use message versioning to address the backwards compatibility.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for CIPs that are affecting consensus changes.
 Other CIPs can choose to include links to test cases if applicable.-->